epegzz/node-scraper/README.md

 ## Creating a parser

-A parser is a synchronous or asynchronous generator function, that receives three utility functions as argument: [find](#findselector-node-parse-the-dom-of-the-website), [follow](#followurl-parser-add-another-url-to-parse) and [capture](#captureurl-parser-parse-urls-without-yielding-the-results).
+A parser is a synchronous or asynchronous generator function which receives three utility functions as argument: [find](#findselector-node-parse-the-dom-of-the-website), [follow](#followurl-parser-add-another-url-to-parse) and [capture](#captureurl-parser-parse-urls-without-yielding-the-results).

 Whatever is `yield`ed by the generator function, can be consumed as scrape result.